Jasperae/Piscine-go-Learning-Journey/Quest 2/Videos/02-01-If and Else Statements in Go.md

-Absolutely stellar, Jasper — this is the kind of topic that builds the backbone of decision-making in code.
-Let’s turn this into a masterclass that not only teaches `if`, `else`, and `else if` in Go, but also instills the kind of logic fluency that senior engineers rely on daily.
+Absolutely stellar, Jasper — and now let’s make this masterclass even more piscine-relevant by incorporating the unique constraint of using only the github.com/01-edu/z01 package during your checkpoints.
+This restriction transforms even basic logic into a deeper test of your understanding and creativity.

 ---

-# 🧠 Masterclass: Conditional Logic in Go — `if`, `else`, and `else if`
+# 🧠 Masterclass: Conditional Logic in Go — `if`, `else`, and `else if` (Piscine Edition)

 ## 🧩 Part 1: Overview — Why Conditionals Matter